buithuytien/GeneCloudOmics/README.md

 * Otherwise, if it is a time series data, specify the number of time points.
 For example, if the number of time points is 6, then sample 1 to 6 will be regarded as genotype A time 1 - time 6, sample 7 to 12 will be genotype B time 1- time 6, and so on and so forth.
 For a line chart, the entropy of each genotype will be shown in one line.

 ### Gene ontology
-* Provide a list of genes for each cluster in either Entrez id, Ensembl id or gene symbol (in .csv format) and select the proper gene identifier.
+* Provide a list of genes for each cluster in NCBI gene ID format (in one-column .csv format), select the proper organism and gene identifier.
-* Select the species, subontology and ontology level.
 * Click Plot button and wait for around 15 to 20 seconds for the result to be generated.
 Please avoid launching a new analysis when the system is still in a busy state.
-* The gene list panel shows the gene ids under each ontology category.
+* The gene list panel shows the gene ids under each gene ontology term.

 ## Download instructions
 1. Scatter plot, distribution fit, correlation plot and heatmap can be saved as PDF by clicking `Download as PDF`.
 You can name the file before saving it.
 Also, you can directly drag the plot from the GUI to a folder on the computer.